bpocallaghan/titan/README.md

 This will copy all `routes`, and `RouteServiceProvider` to your application.

 ## TODO
-- change create_users migration to alter_users (one less step on installation)
 - move the packages to titan instead of application (speed up installation)
 - update User.php model to extend or include trait for helpers (speed up installation)
 - add titan:publish --type=banner (to copy only banner files to application)